ayazalihan/ayazalihan/README.md

 ## I'm a lifelong learner and self-taught developer!

-- 🌱 I’m currently learning React!
+- 🌱 I’m currently learning Vue!
-- 🥅 2022 Goals: Build more projects!
+- 🥅 2023 Goals: Build more projects!

 ### Connect with me: